ShayHill/shayallenhill_site/_posts/2021-10-11-version-control-in-one-cup-of-coffee.md

 # Install Git

 1. If you’re on Windows, install [https://gitforwindows.org/](https://gitforwindows.org/), which will install the program “Git Bash” on your computer.
 Everyone else, just [install Git](https://git-scm.com/downloads) if it’s not already installed.
-2. Open a terminal (Windows users open “Git Bash”–which *is* a terminal).
+2. Open a terminal (Windows users open “Git Bash”---which *is* a terminal).
 3. “cd” to the directory of your coding project.
 If you’re just starting out, you might have all your code in one directory.
 That’s fine. “cd” to this directory by entering

 ~~~ Powershell